lfuelling/sbcontrol/README.md

 - iPadOS
 - watchOS

-And will allow you to control the features of your Storz & Bickel devices using your Apple devices (currently tested with Volcano and Crafty, but the rest should work as well).
+And will allow you to control the features of your Storz & Bickel devices using your Apple devices (currently only Volcano and Crafty).

 ![watchOS screenshot](screenshots/watchos.png)